 JIRA and your external database seamlessly integrated for more efficiency

-Stop spending time duplicating your data between another tool and JIRA, just synchronize them with nFeed.
-Every SQL database can be linked !
+Stop spending time duplicating your data between your tools and JIRA when you can just synchronise them with nFeed.

-Did you already try to link JIRA with another database ?
-What’s your experience of it ?
+Did you already try to link JIRA with a database?
+Leave a comment below to tell us your experience!